 The biggest reward is the thrill of the search and the discovery of a place where you have never been.
 Geocaching should have minimal impact to the environment and conscientious land-use ethics should be followed.

-This activity is one of the most popular things to do while at St. Andrews, with over a mile and a half of beautiful white sandy beaches.
+Swimming is one of the most popular activities at St. Andrews, with over a mile-and-a-half of beautiful white sandy beaches.
 The park not only offers beach access from the mainland, but also offers daily trips to Shell Island where visitors can enjoy the beach as well.

-- Trips to Shell Island are limited to seasonal dates only, from March till Labor Day weekend.
+- Trips to Shell Island are limited to seasonal dates only, from March until Labor Day weekend.

 The Gator Lake Trail and Overlook provide visitors with a beautiful vantage point for spotting alligators and a variety of waterfowl, wading birds and other small animals.

 At Button Bush Marsh Overlook, a host of birds can be viewed.
 Herons and ibis feed along the fertile marsh edge as a variety of waterfowl swim and feed in the depths.
-Throughout the interior of the park you will see raccoons and white tail deer.
+Throughout the interior of the park you will see raccoons and white-tailed deer.

 - Elevated boardwalks to the beach